 Three investment conclusions from Leicester City’s first Premier League title

 Leicester City's 5000-1 English Premier League triumph has shown investors the value of defeating the behavioural bias of loss aversion.
-We take a deeper dive into the three key factors in achieving this triumph, and how it correlates with investment.

 Perhaps more admirable than winning the Premier League while defeating those wealthier, stronger clubs, is the stark fact that in spite of the temptation to limit their play and consolidate their gains, Leicester City collectively defeated the behavioural bias of loss aversion.